redis/redis-doc/commands/quit.md

+@description

 Ask the server to close the connection.
-The connection is closed after all pending replies have been written to the client.
+The connection is closed as soon as all pending replies have been written to the client.

 @return

-@status-reply: Always returns OK.
+@status-reply: always OK.